 You’ll also find a selection of luxurious toiletries by Australian company APPELLES.
 They are one of my favourite brands because they are made using high-quality natural ingredients and essential oils, and the packaging is environmentally friendly and recyclable.

 The owner, Tanya, and the team have thought of everything.
-From cosy robes to slippers, a Bose sound systems, magazines, and a stack of movies in each room.
+From cosy robes to slippers, Bose sound systems, magazines, and a stack of movies in each room.
 In the kitchen are REAL coffee machines – that’s right, leave your coffee capsules at home!
-You’ll also discover a lovely breakfast hampers filled with locally produced Apostle Whey cheese, butter, yoghurt, honey, milk, strawberries (if in season) and more to start your day right.
+You’ll also discover a lovely breakfast hamper filled with locally produced Apostle Whey cheese, butter, yogurt, honey, milk, strawberries (if in season) and more to start your day right.